 Starting a vineyard is a multi-year process, and a lot of money goes out the door before any money from selling your grapes, or making wine for sale, comes in.
 As a result, carefully review the resources we’re providing, ask the experts for help, and learn as much as you can before you get started!

 First: head over to the University of Maryland Extension Grapes & Fruit Website.
-We’re fortunate to have a state viticulturist, with a wealth of knowledge.
-Some of the important sections for your consideration include: Starting a Vineyard, the Timely Viticulture Newsletter, Sustainable Practices Workbook and Soil Testing.
+We’re fortunate to have a state viticulturist, Dr. Joe Fiola, who provides a wealth of information.
+Some of the important sections for your consideration include:

 In Maryland we are also fortunate to have a Grape Growers Association; their site offers helpful resources, and regularly scheduled field days.